behnamfani/ML-Models-for-Time-Series-Forecasting/README.md

 5. SARIMA

 Dataset:
-The dataset contains of meantemp, humidity, wind_speed, meanpressure, and the dates.
+The dataset contains meantemp, humidity, wind_speed, meanpressure, and the dates.
 I use and predict the meantemp feature.
-For the first 3 models, I create 3 different dataset with different features based on [medium](https://medium.com/data-science-at-microsoft/introduction-to-feature-engineering-for-time-series-forecasting-620aa55fcab0)
+For the first 3 models, I create 3 different datasets with different features based on [medium](https://medium.com/data-science-at-microsoft/introduction-to-feature-engineering-for-time-series-forecasting-620aa55fcab0)

-First method is to simply use different date attributes:
+The first method is to simply use different date attributes:
 ```python
     Trainset['month'] = pd.to_datetime(Train.index).month
     Trainset['Week_n'] = pd.to_datetime(Train.index).isocalendar().week